-- 462.(1) This section applies if an order has been made under section 455. - (2) The court making the order may, on the application of the GFSC, appoint an independent actuary- - © Government of Gibraltar (www.gibraltarlaws.gov.gi)

-- (a) to investigate the business transferred under the transfer; and - (b) to report to the GFSC on any reduction in the benefits payable under policies entered into by the transferor that, in the opinion of the actuary, ought to be made.
+- 462.(1) This section applies if an order has been made under section 455. - (2) The court making the order may, on the application of the GFSC, appoint an independent actuary- - (a) to investigate the business transferred under the transfer; and - (b) to report to the GFSC on any reduction in the benefits payable under policies entered into by the transferor that, in the opinion of the actuary, ought to be made.